Loamfy/Loamfy/README.md

 ## Hi there 👋
 Python Coder 🙂

-Doing things that i want 🧐
+I'm doing things that i want 🧐